tari-project/rfcs/src/RFC-0190_Mempool.md

 ### Mempool

-The Mempool manages the two component pools and interacts with peers to share and retrieve transactions and the Mempool state.
-During the operation of the Mempool it will distribute incoming transactions to the appropriate component pools.
-When a new incoming transaction is received a number of checks and verification steps need to be performed to determine if the transaction can be added to the unconfirmed pool.
-Only when the new transaction has passed these checks can it be added to the unconfirmed ool and should it be propagated to the connected peers.

 The Mempool is responsible for the internal transaction management and synchronization with the peers.
-New transactions must pass all verification steps to get it into the Unconfirmed Pool and further propagated to the peers.
+New transactions must pass all verification steps to make it into the Unconfirmed Pool and further be propagated to peers.

 Functional behavior required of the Mempool:
 - If the received transaction already exists in the Mempool, then it **MUST** be discarded.